Ian Watkins: Imprisonment

 Watkins was transferred from HM Prison Parc, where he had been incarcerated while on remand, to HM Prison Wakefield to begin serving his sentence.
 To be closer to his mother after she had a kidney transplant, he was transferred to HM Prison Long Lartin on 25 January 2014.
-On 9 October 2017, Watkins was accused of grooming a two-year-old girl's mother from prison through a series of letters.
+On 9 October 2017, Watkins was accused of grooming by a two-year-old girl's mother from prison through a series of letters.
 In response to the report, a spokesman for the NSPCC said: "This is an absolute shambles.
 We're sickened.
 It's utterly bewildering that he could carry on grooming.
 It shows contempt for children he abused, and raises serious questions about supervision."
 By March 2018, Watkins was back at HM Prison Wakefield.

 Possession of mobile phone

 In March 2018, Watkins was found with a mobile phone.
 He was accused of using it to contact a girlfriend.
 Watkins denied this, asserting it belonged to two inmates who forced him to hide it for them.
-He refused to give names, citing fear of violent retribution.
+He refused to give names, citing fear of violent retaliation.
 A charger for the phone was also found in his cell.
 Watkins said he still received fan mail from Lostprophets fans and that the men wanted him to help them take advantage of the women writing in as a "revenue stream".
 After a five-day trial at Leeds Crown Court in August 2019, he was convicted and sentenced to a further ten months in prison.